-- A total of $1,000 per ensemble musician for five sessions with the Coach ($200 per session per musician).
-Sessions must be completed by December 31, 2023.
+A fee of $200 per ensemble musician for each of five sessions with the Coach.
+Sessions must be completed by December 31, 2024.

-- A total of $2,500 for the Coach ($500 per session for five sessions) to work with the Ensemble.
+A fee of $500 for the Coach for each of five sessions with the Ensemble.
 Sessions must be a minimum of 90 minutes.

-- CMA National Conference: Complimentary registration for the complete ensemble to attend the 2023 CMA National Conference, January 5–8, 2023, taking place in New York City.
+Complimentary registration for the complete ensemble to attend the 2024 CMA National Conference, January 18–21, 2024, taking place in New York City.

-- CMA Membership: Grantees receive a one-year complimentary CMA Ensemble-level membership.
+Grantees receive a one-year complimentary CMA Ensemble-level membership

 REVIEW CRITERIA- PANEL REVIEW PROCESS